email: roadarch@outlook.com

 Douglas bills itself as the "Home of the Jackalope".
 The original Jackalope was built in 1965.
 It was stolen in 1977.
 Its replacement was destroyed by a pickup truck in 1984.
 In 1985, it was replaced with the eight-foot-tall statue shown in the top row above.
 It was installed securely in a downtown park. [map]

 Around 2007, the city purchased the Jackalope shown in the second row above.
-It originally had fake fur and a saddle and looked like this.
+It originally had fake fur and a saddle.
 It is about 15 feet tall.
 The statue is located in front of the Douglas Railroad Interpretive Center. [map]

 There were plans to install an 80-foot-tall Jackalope next to I-25.
 However, that was several years ago and nothing has been built.
 For more, see these websites: 1 and 2.